- Entertainment and Media»

 Why is it so important for a singer to "open wide" when singing words with an "Ah" sound?

 To find the correct mouth opening, place two fingers in your mouth vertically and sing "hah" or "ah" on an easy tone.
-This opening is just about right for singing any word with an "ah" vowel such as fall, ball, tall, all and call.
+This opening is just about right for singing any word containing the "ah" vowel, such as fall, ball, tall, all and call.

-Don't overdue when trying to open your mouth wider than you're used to doing.
-You can actually close off the backspace of the throat when singing if it's too wide open.
+Don't overdue when trying to open your mouth wider usual.
+You can actually close off the backspace of the throat when singing if it's open too wide.

 - When taking a deep, full breath (inhalation). refrain from moving/lifting your shoulders up.
 Keep the chest area high and quiet.
 There should be no visable sign of taking a breath.